 Here is the depreciation schedule for the above example, as generated by the MACRS Depreciation Calculator located on this page:

 |Desk Depreciation Schedule|

-Note that since the declining balance (DB) depreciation for year 2014 ($71) would be less than or equal to the straight line (SL) depreciation ($71), straight line depreciation is used for year 2014 as well as the remainder of the recovery period -- as indicated in the "M" (Method) column.
+Note that since the declining balance (DB) depreciation for the year 2014 ($71) would be less than or equal to the straight line (SL) depreciation ($71), straight-line depreciation is used for year 2014 as well as the remainder of the recovery period -- as indicated in the "M" (Method) column.

 Due to the complex and ever-changing nature of depreciation tax laws, please consider the results of the MACRS Depreciation Calculator to be for illustrative purposes only.